 - Bluish skin tone.
 The blood darkens in the absence of oxygen, and when levels become dangerously low, the skin begins to turn a bluish tint due to the lack of oxygenated blood flow.

 - Rapid heart rate.
 In addition to increasing your breath rate, your heart rate will begin to race when you are experiencing oxygen deprivation.
 This is one of the ways the body attempts to compensate.

 - Lack of breathing sounds in the infant.
 The lack of breathing sounds or very faint breathing signs can identify a diagnosis of CDH.

 - Abnormal sounds in the chest cavity.
 When the intestines or other organs move into the area normally occupied by the lungs, the sounds normally produced by the bowel can be heard in the chest.

 - Physical examination reveals void in abdomen.
-When the abdominal organs move into the chest, they create an absence in the abdomen that can be felt by pressing on the stomach and other areas.
+When the the abdominal organs move into the chest, they create an absence in the abdomen that can be felt by pressing on the stomach and other areas.

 The survival rate in children who are treated promptly for CDH is 80% and survival depends on the type of injury to cause ADH in adults.
 Failure to diagnose and treat either form of hernia can result in brain damage or death due to oxygen deprivation.

-If you suffered injuries or lost a loved one due to the failure of a doctor to diagnose a diaphragmatic hernia, contact Rosenfeld Injury Lawyers today to arrange a free case review where you can learn more about your rights, legal options and how we may be able to help you recover compensation as we have for others who have had experiences similar to your own.
+If you suffered injuries or lost a loved one due to the failure of a doctor to diagnose a diaphragmatic hernia, contact Rosenfeld Injury Lawyers LLC today to arrange a free case review where you can learn more about your rights, legal options and how we may be able to help you recover compensation as we have for others who have had experiences similar to your own.